emilbayes/grunt-git-commits/README.md

 ```

 #### Custom Options
-Here we start enforcing `format` after commit `f1c4c51`, ignoring merge commits.
+Here we start enforcing `format` from commit `f1c4c51`, ignoring merge commits.
 Also note that `strict: false` prints all incorrect commits as errors, but allows the build to proceed.

 ```js
 grunt.initConfig({